 Moisten the cut end of the cutting or the bottom end of the stem piece and dip it in a spoonful of rooting hormone powder.
 Tap the cutting gently to remove any excess powder.
 Make a small hole in the planting medium with a pencil and place the powdered stem end in the hole.
 Push the medium up against the stem to hold it in place.
 Repeat with all the other pieces of stem you wish to root.

 Keep the cuttings moist, but not wet, and place the planter in a warm, dim spot.
-Depending on the variety of dieffenbachia plant you own, you should see new roots growing in 3 to 8 weeks.
+Depending on the variety of dieffenbachia plant you own, you should see new roots growing in three to eight weeks.
 Wait until you have new green shoots growing before transplanting the baby plants to new containers.